What is the Pemulwuy Project?

 - Why don’t you just develop housing – why are you developing a commercial centre as well?

-Pemulwuy needs to be delivered in these two stages to ensure that it is financially viable and that the long term goal of affordable Aboriginal and Torres Strait Islander housing is able to be achieved.
+Pemulwuy needs to ensure that it is financially viable and sustainable.
+The commercial precinct will generate income so that the long term goal of affordable Aboriginal and Torres Strait Islander housing is achieved.

 - How will you fund the new Affordable Housing?